-Claimants must demonstrate the following facts are true to prove negligence:
+Our team in Las Vegas must demonstrate the following facts are true to prove negligence:

 When suing for negligence, the claimant isn’t required to show that the defendant deliberately placed them in danger.
 Instead, they must demonstrate that the defendant failed to act how a reasonable person would under the circumstances, thereby opening a door of opportunity for harm to occur.

-How Long You Have to Sue in a Las Vegas Sexual Assault Case
+How Long You Have To Sue in a Las Vegas Sexual Assault Case

-Adult victims are subject to a two-year statute of limitations to sue for battery, false imprisonment, emotional distress, or negligence, per NRS §11.190(4)(e).
+Adult survivors are subject to a two-year statute of limitations to sue for battery, false imprisonment, emotional distress, or negligence, per NRS §11.190(4)(e).
 This means a claimant generally has two years from the date they were harmed to file a personal injury lawsuit against their abuser, although some exceptions may apply.

 Recoverable Damages in Las Vegas Sexual Abuse Cases